Synival/BaseMUD/README.md

   is fixed, but still needs balancing.
 * If standing on/at/in something, The `stand` command without any argument will now step off/out.
+* In most cases, finding characters and objects by '1.thing', '2.thing', etc. will now count correctly when searching multiple locations (e.g, check the room, then the rest of the world).
+This is done by a `find_continue_count()` call.
+* Looking for doors by name now works the same way as looking for anything else.
+  You can now find a door by number - for example, if you're carrying "a portable door", and there are two "door"s in the room, you can now say `open 3.door` to open the room's second door.

 As a bonus feature, booting the MUD currently outputs several files to JSON format in the `json/` directory.
 In time, the MUD will be able to read these files